santteegt/bondingCurvesUX/contract/README.md

 1. the account that deployes the contract is the `token contract owner`;
 1. `contract owner` has all the tokens at the begining;
-1. transfer funds between accounts;
+1. user can request tokens from bonding curve contract;
-1. owner can freeze any account to prevent tranferring funds out from these accounts;
+1. user can buy drops (i.e., bonded tokens) using their ERC20 tokens;
-1. owner can unfreeze accounts to enable transfer;
+1. user can sell drops back into the bonding curve and get ERC20 tokens back;
-1. owner can return a list of all accounts that received tokens;
+1. user can withdraw their ERC20 tokens back into their own wallets.

 ## Development